classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

 <a name="Manager"></a>

-## Manager
+## Event Manager Role: Full Access Sub-Organizer

-Manager can do everything as Organizer.
-It's an unlimited access account of Organizer.
+Managers have full access to all organizer features for assigned events.
+This unlimited access account allows managers to handle every aspect of event management on behalf of the organizer.

 ---